 The Lillywhite Foundation aims to give young people, both in the UK and abroad, greater opportunities to participate in sports and social activity.
 It is our belief that team sports and social activity increase not only the social well being of young people, but aids positive social development, increases confidence and self esteem, and teaches valuable life skills.

-The Lillywhite Foundation has an independent voluntary Board of Trustees, none of whom work for Lillywhite International, and who donate their time and experience to ensure that the Foundation is governed properly and that all funds received by the Foundation are appropriately used and go towards helping young people as intended.
+The Lillywhite Foundation has an independent voluntary Board of Trustees who donate their time and experience to ensure that the Foundation is governed properly and that all funds received by the Foundation are appropriately used and go towards helping young people as intended.

-The Foundation is also delighted to have officially partnered with Charity Events Specialists "Under The Posts”.
-In partnership with UTP the Foundation will regularly hold or be part of fund raising events.
-The donations, and general support that The Foundation receives is welcomed from all sources, and gratefully received by the children and young people whose lives the help might change for the better.
+The Foundation benefits from regular fund raising events.
+The donations, and general support that The Lillywhite Foundation receives is welcomed from all sources, and gratefully received by the children and young people whose lives the help might change for the better.

 The Lillywhite Foundation is a company limited by guarantee established and registered in England & Wales (registered number: 10633481) whose registered office is at 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ, United Kingdom.
 The Lillywhite Foundation is entered on the Register of Charities supervised by the Charities Commission of England & Wales under number 1176109 and its objects are, among others, “to advance young people in life by the provision of grants, donations or subsidies for (a) the provision of recreational and leisure time activities provided in the interest of social welfare, designed to improve their conditions of life; and (b) providing support and activities which develop their skills, capacities and capabilities to enable them to participate in society as mature and responsible individuals”.

 Copyright © 2022 Lillywhite Foundation - All Rights Reserved.